Do you need breathing space from your debts?

 So now you’re ready to make your council tax banding challenge formal.
 Be prepared for a wait as it can be a lengthy process, but on the up-side it doesn’t cost you a penny, and the whole thing is explained in detail on the Valuation Office Agency (VOA) website.
 In brief, this is how it goes:

 1. First, you need to contact your local VOA and send your query to the listing officer (LO).
 They will look at your case and decide if it can be taken further, if so, you’ll be sent a proposal form to fill in.
 They’ll also inform you of any time limits that apply to your application.
 Once completed, send your form by recorded delivery, this way you can be sure that it gets there, and you know the exact date it was received and by whom.
 This is important because the LO is obliged to contact you with a decision on your proposal within four months of receiving your form.

 2. If you disagree with the decision made by the LO, you can take it further with a Valuation Tribunal (VT).
 However, you must do this within 3 months of receiving the decision letter from the LO.
-Contact the tribunal and ask them to send you a form to fill in, or you can fill one in online here.
+Contact the tribunal and ask them to send you a form to fill in.
 You’ll receive an acknowledgment from the VT when they receive your request to appeal.